-This article will guide you to write a strong demand letter that effectively conveys your intentions when resolving a dispute out of court.
-Sample letters and templates are also provided so that you can use them to write your own demand letter.
+This article will guide you in writing a strong demand letter that effectively conveys your intentions when resolving a dispute out of court.
+Sample letters and templates are also provided so that you can use them to write your letter.

 A demand letter has other alternative names, including: